-Kicking off the Heart Failure Sessions is one of the three Heart Rhythm 2019 Summits — AF Summit: State of the Art 2019.
+On Wednesday, we are kicking off the Heart Failure Program with 2019 State of the Art: Device Therapy for Heart Failure.
 Review the how, when, and why of HIS bundle pacing for heart failure, hear clinical perspectives on recent clinical trials, and discuss their relevance to today’s clinical practice.
 Plus, you can attend additional sessions devoted to managing arrhythmias in patients with advanced heart failure on mechanical circulatory support and arrhythmia management in patients with hypertrophic cardiomyopathy.Judith A. Mackall, MD, FHRS

 Wednesday, May 8

 Session Description: Managing atrial fibrillation and SCD in heart failure patients is challenging.
 Which HF patients would benefit from AF ablation?
 Which HF patients benefit from WCD?
 Recently published clinical trials: CASTLE-AF , Camera MRI and VEST will be presented.
 The focus will be on the relevance to clinical practice.